jdseo327/refershiplandingpage/README.md

 - [TODO List](./docs/TODO.md) - Current project tasks and future enhancements
 - [Coding Standards](./.cursorrules) - Project-specific coding standards and guidelines

+## Blog Implementation

+This project uses [Contentlayer](https://contentlayer.dev/) for the blog functionality.
+Contentlayer transforms content (Markdown/MDX) into type-safe JSON data that can be easily imported into the Next.js application.

+Key benefits of this approach:

+- **Developer-friendly**: Write content in Markdown/MDX
+- **Type-safe**: Get TypeScript types for your content
+- **Fast**: Content is transformed at build time
+- **Flexible**: Easily extend with custom components
+- **SEO-friendly**: Works well with Next.js for optimal SEO

 ## Learn More

 To learn more about Next.js, take a look at the following resources: